-Join David Gassner for an in-depth discussion in this video Using the exercise files, part of Adding Google Maps to Android Apps.
+Join David Gassner for an in-depth discussion in this video Using the exercise files, part of Android App Development: Google Maps.

 - This course is accompanied by exercise files that you can use to follow along with the demonstrations on screen.
 I've copied the exercise files to my desktop but you can place them anywhere on your hard disk.
 The exercise files are organized by chapter, with one folder for each chapter in the course.
 Within the chapter folders you'll find one folder for each video and then within those, sub folders that are designed as Android Studio projects.
 These projects have been paired down to be portable so you should be able to open them on either Windows or on MAC.